 The science behind your sugar cravings

 New research from the Howard Hughes Medical Institute, US, has revealed that while the sensation of sweetness starts on the tongue, sugar molecules also trip sensors in the gut that directly signal the brain.
-This could explain why artificial sweeteners fail to satisfy people’s insatiable cravings for sugar.
+This could explain why artificial sweeteners fail to satisfy people’s insatiable sugar cravings.

 Previous research has already shown sugar’s effect on the brain.
-For instance, a 2008 study found that that mice without the ability to taste sweetness still prefer sugar.
+For instance, a 2008 study found that mice without the ability to taste sweetness still prefer sugar.
 It’s also known that eating sugar activates the brain’s reward system, making us feel good but also leaving us wanting more.
-But in a world where we are eating way too much of the sweet stuff – the Australian Health Survey found that back in 2011-2012, Australians were consuming an average of 60g of sugars each day, which is the equivalent of 14 teaspoons – finding ways to cut down is essential.
+But in a world where we are eating way too much of the sweet stuff, finding ways to cut down is essential.
 Studies have linked excess sugar consumption to a whole bunch of health problems, including obesity and type 2 diabetes.

-This new research confirms that like other sweet-tasting things, sugar triggers specialised taste buds on the tongue.
-But it’s shown that sugar also switches on an entirely separate neurological pathway – one that begins in the gut.
-Researchers discovered that when sugar arrives in the intestines, a signal is sent straight to the brain, where it nurtures an appetite for more.
-And this gut-to-brain pathway appears picky, responding only to sugar molecules – not artificial sweeteners.
+This research confirms that like other sweet-tasting things, sugar triggers specialised taste buds on the tongue.
+But it also switches on an entirely separate neurological pathway.
+One that begins in the gut.
+Researchers discovered that when sugar arrives in the intestines, a signal is sent straight to the brain.
+Here, it nurtures an appetite for more.
+And this gut-to-brain pathway is picky, responding only to sugar molecules, not artificial sweeteners.

 This gut-to-brain circuit favours one form of sugar in particular: glucose.
 It ignores artificial sweeteners and also overlooks some other types of sugar, most notably fructose, which is found in fruit.
-Glucose is a source of energy for all living things, and the researchers believe this could explain why the system’s specificity for the molecule evolved.
+Glucose is a source of energy for all living things.
+The researchers believe this could explain why the system’s specificity for the molecule evolved.

 “Uncovering this circuit helps explain how sugar directly impacts our brain to drive consumption,” says researcher Charles Zuker.
-“It also exposes new potential targets and opportunities for strategies to help curtail our insatiable appetite for sugar.”
+“It also exposes new potential targets and opportunities for strategies to help curtail our insatiable sugar cravings.”